simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     to use and its configuration options when called.
   * When the backend information is not specified, each function must look up the information in Hieradata when called.
+  * When the backend configuration is available in both a function call and in Hieradata, the information must be merged in a fashion that the information provided in the function call takes precedence.

 * Each function that uses a key or keydir parameter must automatically prepend the Puppet environment to that key, by default.